-A sweatshirt and some eyeliner later, my mother calls from the kitchen, “Ruby honey, your ride is here.”
+My mother calls from the bottom of the stairs, “Ruby honey, your ride is here.”

-“Coming,” I say, and bound down the staircase.
+“Coming.”
 The wooden planks creak with age beneath me.
-At the bottom, I glance out the kitchen window; my house backs up to a lake and fog has set, in hanging just above the glassy water.
+At the bottom, I glance out the kitchen window; my house backs up to a lake and fog has set in, hanging just above the glassy water.

-My oldest sister, Stella, is leaning against the white French counter eating cantaloupe from a Tupperware bowl.
+My oldest sister, Stella, is leaning against the white French counter, eating cantaloupe from a Tupperware bowl.
 She’s dressed in a pair of bright red cigarette-cut pants with a white collared shirt, ironed so the folds are crisp.
-She reaches up to gather her ash-brown hair over one shoulder, twirling the ends as she reads from the Metro section of the newspaper.
+She reaches up to gather her dark hair over one shoulder, twirling the ends as she reads from the Metro section of the newspaper.
 She doesn’t look up when I pass through.
-I do, however; catch a glimpse of my middle sister, Maeve, as I pass through the hallway that connects the laundry room and the family room.
+I do, however, catch a glimpse of my middle sister, Maeve, as I pass through the hallway.

 “They were in my clean laundry pile a couple weeks ago,” I say.
 She’s seen me in them before, and I know she’s just choosing to be difficult now.